 Creative Commons Search [Free] - Provides access to multiple image search services.
 All of the results displayed in this search portal may not be under a Creative Commons license.

 De Humani Corporis Fabrica in Color [Free] - University of North Carolina at Chapel Hill.
 A digital collection of the numerous colored woodcuts in the library’s first edition of De humani corporis fabrica libri septem.

-Health Education Assets Library (HEAL) [Free] - Mountain West Digital Library.
+Health Education Assets Library (HEAL) [Free] - University of Utah J. Willard Marriott Digital Library.
 HEAL is a digital repository that allows medical educators to discover, download, and re-use over 22,000 medical education resources.

 Images from the History of Medicine [Free] - Provides access to images in the prints and photograph collection of the History of Medicine Division of the U.S. National Library of Medicine.
 The collection includes portraits, pictures of institutions, caricatures, genre scenes, and graphic art in a variety of media, illustrating the social and historical aspects of medicine.

-Kanopy [USC] - Thousands of award-winning documentaries, training films and theatrical releases from leading producers.
+Kanopy [UofSC] - Thousands of award-winning documentaries, training films and theatrical releases from leading producers.

 Lane Medical Library’s Bio-Image Search [Free] - Stanford.
 A database of biomedical images with Public Domain & Creative Commons licenses from a variety of sources.
 It organizes your results by reuse rights.